Legally reviewed by:

 How Setareh Law Can Help After an Autonomous Vehicle Accident

-If you’ve been involved in an accident with a self-driving car—whether as a passenger, another motorist, or a pedestrian—navigating the liability issues requires specialized legal knowledge.
+If you’ve been involved in an accident with a self-driving car — whether as a passenger, another motorist, or a pedestrian — navigating the liability issues requires specialized legal knowledge.
 Our attorneys at Setareh Law can assist by:

-• Investigating the technical aspects of the accident, including the vehicle’s automation level and operating status
+• Investigating the technical aspects of the accident, including the vehicle’s automation level and operating status at the time of the crash

 • Determining whether the passenger had legal responsibility to monitor or control the vehicle